-Over the years of my meditation practice, there is one thing that has become clear – meditation is the practice of being present in the moment.
+Over the years of my meditation practice, there is one thing that has become clear, meditation is the practice of being present in the moment.

 I remember reading in Eckhart Tolle’s The Power of Now something to the effect of ‘there is no time like now’.
-I could understand that in an intellectual way but I had no idea what it really meant.
+I could understand it in an intellectual way but I had no idea what it really meant.
 I didn’t know why being in the present moment was so profound.

 After all of these years of practice though, I now know.

-When in the present moment, you drop away all of your past memories and future ones and can just be with what is in front of you with your full attention, and there is nothing that is more joyful.
+When you are in the present moment, you drop away all of your past memories and future ones and can just be with what is in front of you with your full attention, and there is nothing that is more joyful.

 Most people are either dwelling on the past or worrying about the future.
 Even in the moment that they are living, they overlay that moment with memories of past experiences or anxiety for the future which can cause a feeling of unease and discomfort.

 In the present moment, there is rarely anything to be actually upset about.
 If you can drop away past and future experiences, in each moment what we have is our breath, our life and what essentially are objects and people around us.
 How could that be so bad?

 Being in the present moment is the remover of all stresses that the majority of us carry around to some degree.
 The holiday season is an amazing way to bring yourself into the moment and get a sense of what being in a state of presence feels like.

 I know it can go either way at times with the stress of family and organising events, but with a slight reframe, your holiday season can be one of joyous and precious moments if you learn to be present with it.

 Here are the ways that the holidays are the best for mindfulness and meditation.